Help Keep Us Growing Forward

 Kindling an awareness of plants and an appreciation for the interdependence of people and nature is the responsibility of Plantations’ Education program.
-Together education director Sonja Skelly and her staff create and deliver programs that transform our living collections into learning opportunities for people of all ages.
+Our creative, expert staff create and deliver programs that transform our living collections into learning opportunities for people of all ages.

 For Cornell students, Plantations offers summer internships and a unique graduate program in public garden leadership.
 For the public, there are youth programs for schools and families, year-round tours, community outreach events, and a wide range of continuing education classes taught by Plantations staff, Cornell faculty, and local experts.

 In a place that is all about growing, these dedicated educators cultivate intellectual curiosity and foster concern for protecting and preserving the natural world.